Skip to main content

 The Inflammatory Basis of Sleep Architecture Disruption

-Sleep and the are deeply intertwined.
+Sleep and the immune system are deeply intertwined.
 The inflammatory response, orchestrated by signaling molecules called cytokines, has a profound impact on sleep regulation.
 Pro-inflammatory cytokines, such as interleukin-1β (IL-1β), tumor necrosis factor-alpha (TNF-α), and interleukin-6 (IL-6), are not merely markers of disease but are also potent somnogenic factors at physiological levels.

 However, in states of chronic low-grade inflammation, often associated with metabolic disease, chronic stress, or aging, the persistent elevation of these cytokines becomes disruptive to sleep architecture.
 Research has demonstrated that elevated levels of TNF-α and IL-1β can suppress REM sleep and fragment slow-wave sleep (SWS).
 This creates a feed-forward loop, as sleep deprivation itself is a potent stimulus for the production of pro-inflammatory cytokines, thus perpetuating the cycle of poor sleep and inflammation.